jisotalo/ads-client/README.md

 ```

 ## Enabling localhost support
-*NOTE: Only required for TwinCAT versions older than 4024.5*
+*NOTE: Only required for TwinCAT versions older than 4024.5.
+Newer versions have this already enabled.*

 If you want to connect to the local TwinCAT runtime (Node.js and the TwinCAT on the same computer), the ADS router TCP loopback feature has to be enabled.
 Tested with TwinCAT 4022.27 and 4024.4.